openupthecloud/cloud-native-academy/README.md

 * What to test in a back-end application
 * Continuous Delivery / Deployment
-* Unit tests, component tests, integration tests and more
+* Unit Tests, Component Tests, Integration Tests & More.
-* Making the case for component tests
+* Making The Case For Component Tests
 * The perfect testing setup for a back-end Node.JS application

 ---